I Pass The CMA Exam!

 Organizational managers need to identify, assess, and respond to risks in order for the organization to achieve its goal.
 The CMA exam Part 2 concentrates on the ERM model.
 You are most likely to get conceptual questions in this section.

-E. Investment Decisions
+E. Capital Investment Decisions

 1. Capital budgeting process